aws-amplify/docs/cli-toolchain/usage.md

 ## Mocking and Testing

-It is highly recommended that you have completed the Getting Started section of Amplify setup before using local mocking.
+It is highly recommended that you complete the Getting Started section of Amplify setup before using local mocking.

 - [JavaScript Getting Started](../js/start.md)
 - [Android Getting Started](../android/start.md)
 - [iOS Getting Started](../ios/start.md)

 In order to quickly test and debug without pushing all changes in your project to the cloud, Amplify supports *Local Mocking and Testing* for certain categories including API (AWS AppSync), Storage (Amazon DynamoDB and Amazon S3), and Functions (AWS Lambda).
-This includes using directives from the GraphQL Transformer, editing & debug resolvers, hot reloading, JWT mocking of authorization checks, and even performing S3 operations such as uploading & downloading content.
+This includes using directives from the GraphQL Transformer, editing & debug resolvers, hot reloading, JWT mocking of authorization checks, and even performing S3 operations such as uploading and downloading content.

 Java is required on your development workstation to use Local Mocking in Amplify {: .callout .callout--info}